This article originally appeared on VICE India

 Two state bans, a criminal complaint, and a whole lot of intense scrutiny over its scientific legitimacy.
 This is what an Indian herbal medicine company called Patanjali Ayurved has attracted after launching a “COVID-19 cure” on June 23.

-Founded by Baba Ramdev, an Indian yoga guru who enjoys significant political influence, Patanjali Ayurved has previously been valued at US$471 million.
+Patanjali Ayurved is a company specialising in herbal and mineral supplements founded by an Indian yoga guru named Baba Ramdev, who is known for his significant political influence.
 But money and influence hasn't been enough to legitimise the company's so-called "cure".

 It all began at a press conference in the north Indian temple town of Haridwar.
 There, Ramdev introduced a product they're calling Coronil, which comes in a kit containing pills and nasal drops of herbal oil.
 Patanjali announced the product would sell for INR 545 (US$7.21) and claimed that when using it “100 percent of COVID-19 patients recovered in seven days”.
 The company’s co-founder Acharya Balkrishna also chimed in to describe it as the “first evidence-based ayurvedic medicine for corona". [sic]